-The students were in a group of 19 who arrived in the country before self-isolation rules were introduced for people landing in New Zealand.
+The students were in a group of 19 who arrived in the country before self-isolation rules were introduced for people arriving in New Zealand.

-Kerikeri High School principal Elizabeth Forgie shared the news in an email to parents this morning.
+Kerikeri High School principal Elizabeth Forgie shared the news in an email to parents on Friday morning.

 The school would continue to keep the community informed as the Covid-19 situation unfolded.

-Northland so far has one confirmed case of Covid-19, a man in his 20s who returned to New Zealand on a flight from Paris via Abu Dhabi and Sydney.
+Northland so far has one confirmed case, a man in his 20s who returned to New Zealand on a flight from Paris via Abu Dhabi and Sydney.